FleekHQ/fleek-docs/docs/internet-computer-hosting/troubleshooting.md

 All it takes is a click of the button!
 Fleek will trigger a manual cache purge on BunnyCDN, and after a minute, you can recheck that your site is displaying the latest cache version.

-## Cache Issue - Create React App Service Worker Offline Mode Conflict
+## Cache Issue - Create React App Service Worker Conflict

 If your site is a **CRA (Create React App),** and your site doesn't reflect the latest changes **even after manually purging the cache using Fleek's Purge Cache feature**, you are probably facing a conflict issue with the default `serviceworker.js` configuration.